application-research/estuary-autoretrieve-publisher/README.md

 # Estuary Autoretrieve Publisher

-A standalone service that queries Estuary CIDs and publishes them to Autoretrieve.
+An Estuary microservice that queries Estuary CIDs and publishes them to Autoretrieve.
 This is was pulled out from the main Estuary repository built by [Gabe](https://github.com/gmelodie) and [Elijah](https://github.com/elijaharita), to isolate and run it as a background job.

 ## Installation
 ### Create the DB connection .env file